-Term Definition grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money3 or other Consolidated Revenue Fund (CRF) money4 is to be paid to a grantee other than the Commonwealth b. which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity/activities refers to the project/tasks/services that the grantee is required to undertake. grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant.
+Term Definition grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money 3 or other Consolidated Revenue Fund (CRF) money 4 is to be paid to a grantee other than the Commonwealth which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity/activities refers to the project/tasks/services that the grantee is required to undertake. grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant.
 GrantConnect the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs. grantee the individual/organisation which has been selected to receive a grant. grant opportunity refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
 Grant opportunities may be open or targeted, and will reflect the relevant grant selection process. grant program a 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
-A grant program is a group of one or more grant opportunities under a single [entity] Portfolio Budget Statement program.
+A grant program is a group of one or more grant opportunities under a single Department of Education, Skills and Employment Portfolio Budget Statement program.
 National Redress legislation means the National Redress Scheme for Institutional Child Sexual Abuse Act 2018.
+Portfolio Budget Statement (PBS) program described within the entity's Portfolio Budget Statement.
+PBS programs each link to a single outcome and provide transparency for funding decisions.
+These high-level PBS programs often comprise a number of lower level, more publicly recognised programs, some of which will be grant programs.
+A PBS program may have more than one grant program associated with it, and each of these may have one or more grant opportunities. selection criteria comprise eligibility criteria and assessment criteria.